 So, we made some changes.

 Open rates are now back up to nearly 40% (even better than where we were at pre-pandemic!) and our CTOR is climbing again.
 Read on to find out what we adjusted, and how it worked for our newsletter.

 Back in July, Litmus Weekly was given a shiny new makeover.
 And that “new” factor had an impact on our subscribers with engagement rates jumping.
 But it was short-lived.
 The shiny new design sparked some interest, but it faded.
 What went wrong?

-The design and content lacked what Ann refers to as momentum—we weren’t doing a good job of encouraging the reader to scroll through the entire newsletter.
+The design and content lacked momentum—we weren’t doing a good job of encouraging the reader to scroll through the entire newsletter.

-So, we introduced pattern breaks in all the content we are sharing with subscribers to give the newsletter the momentum it needed.
+So, we introduced pattern breaks in all the content we share with subscribers to give the newsletter the momentum it needed.
 That’s sharper headlines, more compelling imagery, and some structure to ensure our readers were engaged throughout each email every week.

 The headlines and subheadlines change every week.
 There’s now more imagery at the top and bottom of each issue.
 So while there may be a lot of content in any given week, it’s always scannable.
 The different section headlines keep things interesting to encourage subscribers to scroll through the whole newsletter versus glossing over something they think they’ve seen before.

 While we were doing a great job pushing some awesome content with Litmus Weekly from our own blog and the broader email community, it lacked any personality or narrative.
 It was simply a list of links.

 “If your brand is to thrive in 2020, you’ve got to show your face.
 Show up.
 As a person.
 As an individual.”